Karin, Daughter of Ingmar

-Karin Daughter of Ingmar (Karin Ingmarsdotter) is a 1920 Swedish silent drama film directed by Victor Sjöström.
+Karin, Daughter of Ingmar (Karin Ingmarsdotter), also released in the United Kingdom under the title God's Way, is a 1920 Swedish silent drama film directed by Victor Sjöström.
 It is the second part in Sjöström's large-scale adaption of Selma Lagerlöf's novel Jerusalem, following Sons of Ingmar from the year before, and depicting chapter three and four from the novel.
 The critical reception of the film was, however, unenthusiastic, and Sjöström decided to not direct any more parts.
 Eventually the suite was finished by Gustaf Molander in 1926.